 So what does the prosecutor do and how can an experienced criminal lawyer help a person facing criminal charges?

-What exactly is a Prosecutor?
+What Exactly is a Prosecutor?

 A prosecutor is an attorney who represents the government throughout the criminal justice process, including arraignment, hearings, trials, and appeals.
+Their objective is to uphold justice, whether that means dismissing the case or imposing appropriate punishment in case of a conviction.

 Most prosecutor’s offices have specialized bureaus focused on specific areas, such as narcotics, homicide, sex crime, gangs, white-collar crime, domestic violence, etc.